cloudera/terraform-provider-cdp/README.md

 # Terraform-provider-cdp

 Implements a terraform provider for CDP resources.
-Terraform is the de facto tool for "declarative infrastructure".
+Terraform is the de facto tool for Infrastructure as code.
 This repo implements a provider for CDP so that CDP resources (credentials, environments, datalakes, datahubs, etc) can be created using terraform.

-Target terraform version is 0.13 although it should also work with 0.12.
-Older versions are not supported.
+Target terraform version is 1.1+.

 ## Provider Documentation